Air Moldova: The roots of Moldavian civil aviation

-In the 1960s, considerable steps were made in the development of the local Moldovan airline industry.
+In the 1960s, considerable steps were made in the development of the local Moldavian airline industry.
 A new airport in Chișinău able to accommodate gas turbine aircraft was opened early in the decade.
 The enterprise received status of Ministry of Civil Aviation in 1965 and new Antonov An-10, An-12 and An-24 aircraft expanded its fleet.
 Regular flights to many cities in the USSR were begun, and the transportation of fruits and vegetables grown in Moldova to the largest industrial centers of the USSR was established.

 The beginning of the 1970s was marked by the appearance of jet aircraft on Moldova's main air routes.
 The first Tupolev Tu-134 twin-jet airliner began service in Moldova in 1971 and became the main aircraft type of the enterprise, increasing in number until at one point 26 of them were in use.
 In Chișinău there was even an all-union test basis for aircraft of this type.

 The fleet was further enlarged in 1972 with the Yakovlev Yak-42 tri-jet regional aircraft and in 1974 with the An-26 turboprop cargo aircraft.
 The route map kept expanding and the flow of traffic kept growing throughout the decade.
-In the middle of the 1980s, Moldovan operations received ten larger Tupolev Tu-154 tri-jet airliners, furthering the development of Moldovan aviation.
-At that time Moldovan aircraft flew to 73 cities in the USSR and carried over 1,000,000 passengers per year.
+In the middle of the 1980s, Moldavian operations received ten larger Tupolev Tu-154 tri-jet airliners, furthering the development of Moldavian aviation.
+At that time Moldavian aircraft flew to 73 cities in the USSR and carried over 1,000,000 passengers per year.
 In 1990 the first international route between Chișinău and Frankfurt was opened.

 Creation of Air Moldova

 The airline was created in 1993 on the basis of the local Aeroflot unit.
-Since its very start, the company's efforts were targeted at integration to the international market and compliance with the modern standards and requirements to high-end airlines.
+Since the very start, the company's efforts were targeted at integration to the international market and compliance with the modern standards and requirements to high-end airlines.
 Air Moldova joined the management team improvement program in 1999.

 On 13 July 2004, Air Moldova became an International Air Transport Association member.
-Air Moldova has also passed the operation safety audit and received the IOSA operator certificate.
+Air Moldova had also passed the operation safety audit and received the IOSA operator certificate.
 In May 2006, Air Moldova implemented e-ticketing on all its flights.
 The Air Moldova air operators certificate permitted the transport of passengers, goods and mail as of July 2007.

-In February 2015, Air Moldova ceased three routes to Bucharest, Kyiv and Sochi as the contract with Tandem Aero, which operated them on behalf of Air Moldova, was discontinued.
-The Chișinău-Bucharest route relaunched on 12 December 2016.
+In 2012, Air Moldova transported 506,000 passengers, which increased in 2013 to 527,000 passengers.
+Further expansion occurred in February 2015 as Air Moldova ceased three routes to Bucharest, Kyiv and Sochi, as the contract with Tandem Aero, which operated them on behalf of Air Moldova, was discontinued.
+All these factors lead to, Air Moldova transporting 1,000,000 passengers for the first time.

-2010s

 In October 2018, it was announced that the process of privatising Air Moldova had been completed successfully, with Civil Aviation Group (a joint venture between two Moldovan business men and the Romanian airline Blue Air) becoming its owner for the sum of 50 million MDL (2.56 million EUR).
 The new owners also bought the airline's debts of 1.2 billion MDL (61 million EUR).